ericmyhre/gitpitch/fol2018/PITCHME.md

  - Web server access
  - GitHub or GitLab working knowledge
  - GitHub Desktop App (not needed if using Atom)
- - ...or something else you've seen today?
+ - ...or something else that you’ve seen today?

 ---